 - Your audit team will notify you of any additional documents or requirements needed based on your specific plan.

-Outcomes: What to Expect
+The Outcomes: What to Expect from Benefit Plan Audits

 In addition to issuing an audit report on the 401(k) plan’s financial statements, plan auditors will also communicate to management any internal control or operational deficiencies that they noted during the audit.
 Since 401(k) plans can be complicated to administer, it’s crucial that plan sponsors and administrators understand the plan documents and amendments.
 Most deficiencies result from inadvertently not following the provisions of the plan document.
 The resulting consequences can range from having to voluntarily correct the issues, being fined by the Department of Labor, or in the worst-case scenario, having the plan disqualified.